12 Angry Men: Legacy

 The film is viewed as a classic, highly regarded from both a critical and popular viewpoint: Roger Ebert listed it as one of his "Great Movies".
 The American Film Institute named Juror 8, played by Henry Fonda, 28th in a list of the 50 greatest movie heroes of the 20th century.
 AFI also named 12 Angry Men the 42nd-most inspiring film, the 88th-most heart-pounding film and the 87th-best film of the past hundred years.
 In 2011, the film was one of the top 20 most screened films in secondary schools in the United Kingdom.
-The February 2020 issue of New York Magazine lists 12 Angry Men as among "The Best Movies That Lost Best Picture at the Oscars."
+The February 2020 issue of New York Magazine lists 12 Angry Men as among "The Best Movies That Lost Best Picture at the Oscars".
 As of March 2023, the film holds a 100% approval rating on Rotten Tomatoes based on 61 reviews, with a weighted average of 9.10/10.
 The site's consensus reads: "Sidney Lumet's feature debut is a superbly written, dramatically effective courtroom thriller that rightfully stands as a modern classic".
+Metacritic, which uses a weighted average, assigned the a score of 97 out of 100, based on 18 critics, indicating "universal acclaim".
+As of May 2026, the film is the 3rd highest rated narrative feature film on Letterboxd with an average rating of 4.6/5.